Hexagon Area Calculator (regular)

 Other measurements from the same side s:

-- Long diagonal (vertex to opposite vertex, through center): d_long = 2s
+- Long diagonal (vertex to opposite vertex, through the centre): d_long = 2s

 - Perimeter: P = 6s

 Sanity-check.
 The hexagon fits inside its circumscribed circle of radius R = s.
 That circle has area πs² ≈ 3.14s².
-Our hexagon area 2.598s² uses about 83% of the circle — higher than the 76% for a pentagon.
+Our hexagon area 2.598s² fills about 83% of the circle, against 76% for a pentagon and 64% for a square.
 More sides means closer to circular.